-Already in his year 6 of doing intermittent fasting actor and former NFL star Terry Crews says that “the best way that I have found to do intermittent fasting is to skip breakfast and eat from 2 pm to 10 pm.
+Terry Crews, actor and former NFL star has been doing intermittent fasting for over 6 years now!
+When asked about intermittent fasting, Terry Crews says that “the best way that I have found to do intermittent fast is to skip breakfast and eat from 2 pm to 10 pm.
 During the fasting period I’ll have coffee, maybe tea.
 Sometimes I’ll have a little bit of coconut oil on a spoon that makes you feel a little satiated.
 But it’s never a meal.”

 Yes, you can drink coffee while intermittent fasting.
 Indeed coffee, tea or water can be a great way how to curb hunger and still not break the fast.
 For more on what can you drink during intermittent fasting check this blog post.

-The benefit of this type of fasting is that you are restricting calorie intake only 2 days per week.
+The benefit of 5:2 fasting is that you are restricting calorie intake only 2 days per week.
 However, “eating like a pig for the other five days” might not work for everyone.
-Particularly, if your goal is to lose weight it would be advised to stick to healthy eating.
+Particularly, if your goal is to lose weight, it would be advised to stick to healthy eating.

 You guessed, one meal a day or OMAD diet is a type of intermittent fasting which allows eating just once a day.

 This more extreme type of fasting is practiced by 5 out of 40 famous people in the research.
-It is more popular among the entrepreneurial crowd with entrepreneur Gary Vee and CEO of Twitter Jack Dorsey eating just one meal a day in the evening.
+While there are a number of celebrities who eat one meal a day, it is more popular among the entrepreneurs like Gary Vee and CEO of Twitter Jack Dorsey eating just one meal a day in the evening.

 While it might sound surprising but Canadian MMA fighter Georges St. Pierre believes that he has increased his muscle mass thanks to switching to one meal a day type of intermittent fasting.